Sanglorian/orcus/Orcus Advanced Options - current.md

 Only when the player character has exhausted their capability for bloodletting, or when Tyrfing senses the opportunity for even greater slaughter in other hands, will Tyrfing move on willingly.

-If a creature could deliver a killing blow to the player character but shows them mercy instead, the player character can cast aside Tyrfing.
+If a creature could deliver a killing blow to the player character but shows them mercy instead, the player character can cast aside Tyrfing of their own free will.

 # Traps